James O'Keefe on the defensive after failed anti-Post plot

 But the paper didn't bite.
 Instead, as it would with anyone who came forward with an explosive allegation, it looked into the new accuser's credibility and background -- and found a trail of breadcrumbs that led back to Project Veritas.

 The Post described what happened, in exquisite detail, on Monday night.
-The account has been the most-read story on WashingtonPost.com for the past twelve hours.
+The account has been the most-read story on WashingtonPost.com for the past eighteen hours.

 O'Keefe essentially copped to it in an email to his supporters.